PREVENTION – TEACHING IT TO CLIENTS

 The current paradigm of disease care may be described as “waiting until the airplane is dropping out of the sky before repairing it”.
 Another good analogy is waiting until you have a car accident and then attempting to repair the brakes and steering.

 THE ROOTS OF THE EMERGENCY CARE ATTITUDE

 The sick insurance industry.
 The health insurance industry is built around the same concept.
-It could be designed around preventive measures, purchasing the right food and water, getting enough rest and sleep, taking the time to relax and heal, and so on.
+It could be designed around preventive measures, such as purchasing the right food and water, getting enough rest and sleep, taking the time to relax and heal, and so on.
 However, prevention is definitely secondary in the insurance systems of the world today, including the socialized medical care systems of Canada, Europe and elsewhere.
 Drug medicine is also most effective for emergencies where swallowing some poisons is less important than saving a life.

 Most people understand this fact in relation to their car, their home, their computers, and every other piece of machinery they encounter.
 However, they are in the dark when it comes to doing the same thing for the body.
-This is why nutritional balancing science is so needed today, as it directly addresses prevention, rather than seeking for ‘cures’ or remedies.
+This is why development science is so needed today, as it directly addresses prevention, rather than seeking for ‘cures’ or remedies.

 HOW TO HELP PEOPLE TRANSITION FROM THE EMERGENCY ATTITUDE TO THE PREVENTIVE ATTITUDE